Why become a landlord?

 He claims the cost of decorating the bedroom against rental income, and treats the bathroom cost as a capital improvement.

-For periods from 6 April 2016 onwards you can deduct the actual cost of replacing furnishings in your let property.
-This covers the cost of replacing items such as carpets, curtains and free-standing white goods, not for the initial cost of those items.
+From 6 April 2016, you can deduct the actual cost of replacing furnishings in your let property.
+This covers the cost of replacing items such as carpets, curtains and free-standing white goods, but not the initial cost of those items.

 The cost of replacing items that are fixed to the property should be claimed as repairs (see above).

-All the records relating to your property business must be kept for at least six years after the end of the tax year in which the property is let or sold, in case the tax inspector asks about the figures shown on your tax return.
-So documents relating to the tax year to 5 April 2015 should be retained until6 April 2021.
+All the records relating to your property business must be kept for at least five years after the submission date for the tax return in which you reported that the property was let or sold, in case HMRC ask about those figures.
+So documents relating to the tax year to 5 April 2017 should be retained until 31 January 2023.

-If you can let your furnished property for short-term lets (each less than a month) it can qualify as a furnished holiday letting (FHL).
+If you let your furnished property for short-term lets (each less than a month) it could qualify as a Furnished Holiday Letting (FHL).
 This has a number of tax advantages.

 Selling the property

-Taxable gains from residential property are subject to CGT at either 18% or 28%, depending on the level of your net taxable income for the tax year.
-The CGT is payable by 31 January following the end of the tax year in which the property was sold or disposed of
+Gains in excess of the exemption are subject to CGT at either 18% or 28%, depending on the level of your net taxable income for the tax year.
+For higher or top rate taxpayers, the CGT rate will be 28%.
+The CGT is payable by 31 January following the end of the tax year in which the property was sold or disposed of.

 When you give away the property to someone other than your spouse/civil partner, or sell it to someone connected to you at a discount, that disposal is treated as a sale at market value for tax purposes.